-PCI DSS 4.0 Requirements PCI DSS 3.2.1 GCP Customer Compute Networking Storage Security & Identity Google Responsibility Summary A1.2.1 Audit log capability is enabled for each customer's environment that is consistent with PCI DSS Requirement 10, including: Logs are enabled for common third-party applications.
-Logs are active by default.
-Logs are available for review only by the owning customer Log locations are clearly communicated to the owning customer.
-Log data and availability is consistent with PCI DSS Requirement 10.
+PCI DSS 4.0.1 Requirements PCI D: 3.2.1 SS GCP Customer Compute Networking Storage Security & Identity Google Responsibility Summary A1.2.1 Audit log capability is enabled for each customer's environment that is consistent with PCI DSS Requirement 10, including: • Logs are enabled for common third-party applications. • Logs are active by default. • Logs are available for review only by the owning customer. • Log locations are clearly communicated to the owning customer. • Log data and availability is consistent with PCI DSS Requirement 10.
 A1.3 x x Multi-tenant customers are responsible for configuring logging parameters in alignment with PCI DSS requirements.
-Multi-tenant customers are responsible for configuring logging parameters in alignment with PCI DSS requirements. responsible for configuring logging Multi-tenant customers are responsible for configuring logging parameters in alignment with PCI DSS requirements.
+Multi-tenant customers are responsible for configuring logging parameters in alignment with PCI DSS requirements.
+Multi-tenant customers are responsible for configuring logging parameters in alignment with PCI DSS requirements.
+Multi-tenant customers are responsible for configuring logging parameters in alignment with PCI DSS requirements.
 Google is responsible for controlling access, logging and monitoring of the systems and infrastructure underlying GCP in compliance with this requirement; failures of critical security control systems are addressed promptly.
 A1.2.2 Processes or mechanisms are implemented to support and/or facilitate prompt forensic investigations in the event of a suspected or confirmed security incident for any customer.
-A1.4 x x Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly.
+A1.4 x x Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly. • Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly.
 Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly.
-Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly.
-Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly.
 Google is responsible for controlling access, logging and monitoring of the systems and infrastructure underlying GCP in compliance with this requirement; failures of critical security control systems are addressed promptly.
-A1.2.3 Processes or mechanisms are implemented for reporting and addressing suspected or confirmed security incidents and vulnerabilities, including: Customers can securely report security incidents and vulnerabilities to the provider.
-The provider addresses and remediates suspected or confirmed security incidents and vulnerabilities to the provider.
-New x x Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly.
+A1.2.3 Processes or mechanisms are implemented for reporting and addressing suspected or confirmed security incidents and vulnerabilities, including: • Customers can securely report security incidents and vulnerabilities to the provider. • The provider addresses and remediates suspected or confirmed security incidents and vulnerabilities according to Requirement 6.3.1.
+New x x implemented for timely detection and Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly.
 Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly.
 Multi-tenant customers are responsible for ensuring a process is implemented for timely detection and reporting of failures of critical security control systems; failures are addressed promptly.
 Google is responsible for controlling access, logging and monitoring of the systems and infrastructure underlying GCP in compliance with this requirement; failures of critical security control systems are addressed promptly.